What to Wear and How to Prepare - Family Portrait Sessions || Las Vegas Family Photographer

 The Great Outdoors

 All of my sessions typically take place outdoors.
 I absolutely love capturing nature's beauty in gorgeous natural light.
 With that, it's important to remember that it is outside.
 There is going to be dirt, sometimes cactus, and we are always cautious of wildlife.
 Being prepared and also dressing for this is important.
 High heels might make it difficult to walk on dirt and gravel or having open toe shoes can leave you or your kiddos vulnerable to scratches or cuts.
 You can still wear these clothing options, of course, just wanting to keep these things in mind.

 Sometimes it will be windy and that's okay!
 Movement from wind makes for great photos.
 However, fly-aways can be a pain.
-I always recommend bringing a weightless hair oil or serum that you can just put a small dab on your hands and smooth out your hair (and the kiddos too).
-I seriously love agave hair oil but really, any will do.
+I always recommend bringing a weightless hair oil, serum, or some anti-frizz product that you can just put a small dab on your hands and smooth out your hair (and the kiddos too).
+I love agave hair oil but any product you love will be great.